 A registration statement on Form S-1 can be used to register various types of securities offerings and transactions with the SEC.
 Hiring the right Form S-1 Registration Statement Lawyer can help the company structure its transaction in the most effective manner.
 Form S-1 is used more often by issuers than any other type of registration statement form and as a result, it provides flexibility.
 Form S-1 registration statements can be used by existing public companies or companies in connection with a going public transactions.
 Regardless of whether the company is public or private, Form S-1 can be used to registered various types of transactions.

 Registration of Regulation D Shares

-Companies using a Regulation D exemption from the SEC’s registration statement requirements often register the resale of the shares sold in their Regulation D offering so that they have a sufficient number of shareholders for the Financial Industry Regulatory Authority (“FINRA”) to assign a ticker symbol.
+Companies using a Regulation D or crowdfunding exemption from the SEC’s registration statement requirements often register the resale of the shares sold in their offering so that they have a sufficient number of shareholders for FINRA to assign a ticker symbol.